Department of Women's Studies

 Triota was initiated at Metropolitan State College of Denver, which held its first induction ceremony in the fall of 1992 to recognize the academic achievements of students in Women's Studies.
 The Greek letter, iota, was selected for the name to represent the three goddesses Inana, Ishtar, and Isis.

 Iota Iota Iota strives to maintain the feminist values central to Women's Studies and encourage diversity, egalitarianism, and supportive academic environment for all students.

 Students must have a GPA of at least 3.00 and have taken at least six semester hours in Women’s Studies to join.
 Triota members participate in a service project each year and are awarded purple cords to wear at graduation.

-The one-time membership fee is $10 and can be paid in the Women’s Studies office in Currens Hall 510.
+The one-time membership fee is $10 and can be paid in the Women’s Studies office in Simpkins Hall 226D.

 For students interested in additional feminist activism, the Department of Women’s Studies recommends that students become involved in the Feminist Action Alliance (FAA) through the WIU Women’s Center.

 FAA works on numerous projects throughout the academic year, including;